GregRos/wampus/README.md

 * [Autobahn|JS](https://github.com/crossbario/autobahn-js), which convinced me to write my own client.
 * [others...](https://wamp-proto.org/implementations/index.html)

+Wampus is currently a Node-only  client, but it will work on browsers in the future.
 ## Features

 ✓ Accurate implementation of the WAMP protocol.